+171a. (a) Fer-civil-injuries-committed-by-a-married-weman,

-171a. (a) Fer-civil-injuries-committed-by-a-married-woman, damages-may-be-recovered-from-her-alone, and-her-husband-shall net-be-liable-therefor, A married person is not liable for any injury or damage caused by the other spouse except in cases where he would be jointly liable with-her therefor if the marriage did not exist.
+damages-may-be-recovered-from-her-alone,-and-her-husband-shall net-be-liable-therefer, A married person is not liable for any injury or damage caused by the other spouse except in cases where he would be jointly liable with-her therefor if the marriage did not exist.

-(b) A married person's liability for any torticusly inflicted injury or dansge may be satisfied only from the separate property of such married person and the community property of which he has the management and control.
+(b) The liability of a married person for death or injury to person or property may be satisfied only from the separate property of such married person and the community property of which he has the management and control.

 Comment.
 Prior to the enactment of Section 171a in 1913, a husband was liable for the torts of his wife merely because of the marital relationship.
 Henley v.
 Wilson, 137 Cal.
 273, 70 Pac.
 21 (1902).
 Section 171a was added to the code to overcome this rule and to exempt the husband's separate property and the community property subject to his control from liability for the wife's torts.
 McClain v.
 Tufts, 83 Cal.
 App.2d 140, 187 P.2d 818 (1947).
-The section was not intended to, and did not, affect the rule that one spouse may be liable for the tort of the other under ordinary principles of respondeat superior.
+The section was not intended to, and did not, affect the rule that one spouse may be liable for the tort of the other under ordinary principles of respondent superior.
 Perry v.
 McLaughlin, 212 Cal.
 1, 297 Pac.
 554 (1931)(wife found to be husband's agent); Ransford v.
 Ainsworth, 196 Cal.
 279, 237 Pac.
 747 (1925)(husband found to be wife's agent); McWhirter v.
 Fuller, 35 Cal.
 App.
 288, 170 Pac.
 417 (1917)(operation of husband's car by wife with his consent raises inference of agency).

-Subdivision (a) revises the language of the section to clarify its original meaning.
+Subdivision (a) revises the language of the section to clarify ith original meaning.

 Subdivision (b) has been added to eliminate any uncertainty over the nature of the property that is subject to the wife's tort liabilities.
-It is consistent with the existing law to the extent that the existing law can be ascertained.
+The subdivision is consistent with the California law to the extent that it can be ascertained.
 Grolemund v.
 Cafferata, 17 Cal.2d 679, 111 P.2d 641 (1941), held that the community property is subject to the husband's tort liabilities because of his right of management and control over the community.
 McClain v.
 Tufts, 83 Cal.
-App.2d 140, 187 P.2d 818 (1947), held that the community property is not subject to the vife's tort liabilities because of her lack of management rights over the community.
-Under the rationale of these cases, the enactment of Civil Code Section 171c in 1951--giving the wife the right of management over her earnings and personal injury damages to her tort liabilities; but no case so holding has been found.
+App.2d 140, 187 P.2d 818 (1947), held that the community property is not subject to the wife's tort liabilities because of her lack of management rights over the community.
+Under the rationale of these cases, the enactment of Civil Code Section 171c in 1951--giving the wife the right of management over her earnings and personal injury damages--probably subjected the wife's earnings and personal injury damages to her tort liabilities; but no case so holding has been found.

 SEC.
 5. A new chapter heading is added immediately preceding Section 875 of the Code of Civil Procedure, to read: